NDevTK/infra/go/src/infra/tricium/functions/spellchecker/README.md

 ## Adding Terms to Dictionary

 The `dictionary.txt` file comes from the [`codespell`] repo.
-If you would like to add new terms to the dictionary you should submit a PR to the [`codespell`] repo since the Tricium Spellchecker `dictionary.txt` is periodically synced with that.
+If you believe the new terms you are adding is universally applicable, consider submit a PR to the [`codespell`] repo and then sync the local copy using `make fetch-dict`.
+Otherwise, you can add the new terms to `dictionary_extra.txt` to append or override the terms in dictionary.

 [`codespell`]: https://github.com/codespell-project/codespell